MLBott/Moodweaver/README.md

 - Happens at set conversation points
 - Character becomes emotionally "unreadable"

-**👀 Stare & Consequences**
+**👀 Read the Person & Consequences**
-- Click the hidden mood overlay = maybe you're noticed staring
+- Click the hidden mood = maybe you're noticed staring
 - If character notices, they can react immediately
 - Their trust drops, tension rises